da-nrw/DNSCore/ContentBroker/src/main/markdown/features.de.md

 SIP submitted to the DNS.
 The software could be easily integrated in subsystems, due to having a command line interface.

+The following list, contains a full description of each feature available in DNS.
+(German only)

 * Leistungsmerkmal [Migrationsbedingungen](feature_migration_right.md)
 * Leistungsmerkmal [Integritätsprüfung](feature_integrity_check.md)